Jurong Community Hospital

 The Jurong Community Hospital (JCH) is a 400-bed community hospital in Jurong East, Singapore.
 It is part of an integrated healthcare development that includes the Ng Teng Fong General Hospital (NTFGH).
 While Jurong Community Hospital has commenced operations from 22 July 2015, it was officially opened alongside NTFGH on 10 October of the same year.

 History

-Construction

 The building of the integrated healthcare hub incorporating both the Ng Teng Fong General Hospital and Jurong Community Hospital began in September 2012 and was slated for completion by 2015 (originally December 2014 for NTFGH), with an estimated budget of S$700 million.
 Having won the tender for its construction, CPG Consultants served as the main developer of the integrated hub.

 In 2013, the integrated hub (including Jurong Community Hospital) received the Green Mark Platinum Award by the Building Construction Authority of Singapore for its inclusion of environmentally sustainable design features.

-Opening

 The hospital commenced operations on 22 July 2015.

 On 10 October that year, Jurong Community Hospital, along with Ng Teng Fong General Hospital, was officially opened at JurongHealth's Health Carnival, by guest-of-honour Prime Minister Lee Hsien Loong.

+In 2020, Jurong Community Hospital achieved Electronic Medical Record Adoption Model (EMRAM) Stage 6.